Business & Technology

 One of the most common questions network security architects and CISOs ask as they consider their WAN architecture is: "Should I choose SD-WAN over MPLS?"
 Rightly so.
 The decision to switch to SD-WAN has significant implications for businesses.

-Compared to MPLS, SD-WAN can be less expensive, more secure, and provide higher performance.
+Compared to Multiprotocol Label Switching (MPLS), Software-defined Wide Area Networks (SD-WAN) can be less expensive, more secure, and provide higher performance.
 MPLS can have steep bandwidth costs, while SD-WAN protects your network from vulnerabilities that MPLS cannot.
 The short answer is that SD-WAN offers better visibility, availability, enhanced performance, and more freedom of action.
 It’s why the industry has seen interest in SD-WAN rising over the past few years.

 Another issue influencing that rise in interest is flexibility.
 MPLS connections tend to be rigid, fixed connections that can’t easily adapt to the sort of interconnectivity between branch offices that today’s dynamic networks require.
 They also don’t provide support for things like application recognition or sophisticated bandwidth management for latency-sensitive applications.